1985 Mexico City earthquake: Community

 After the government created the Programa de Renovación Habitacional Popular (PRHP) on 14 October to help deal with the crisis, friction between the government and community groups grew again, PRHP used PRI-membership as a requirement to be included into the census of earthquake victims.
 More protests followed on 26 October calling for, among other things, the firing of SEDUE head Carrillo Arena.
 Things got worse through February 1986, mostly due to the ineffectiveness of SEDUE and PRHP.
 Finally Carrillo Arena was fired from SEDUE and replaced by Manuel Camacho Solís.

 In March, only weeks after taking office, Camacho Solís changed the charged atmosphere between SEDUE and the community groups.
 He actively integrated Tlateloloco citizen groups into a new program meant for that area, defusing the most volatile area of the city.
 Camacho Solís continued to work to integrate and smooth relations between his agency and the community groups.
 On 16 May 1986, Camacho Solís met with the heads of all the major groups.
 He offered a commitment to build 48,000 housing units in one year if the groups would all sign a "Convenio de concertación democrática para la reconstrucción de vivienda" (Democratic agreement for the reconstruction of housing).
 Basically, this document required the cooperation of community groups in exchange for solid commitments from the agency.
 All sides would compromise in order to get something done.
 The deal generally worked; movements like CUD moderated their stances and agencies like SEDUE and PRHP made progress in rebuilding housing, regardless of political affiliation.

 Foreign rescue help

 The Mexican government, thinking that it could handle the situation after the earthquake by themselves, initially refused any foreign aid.
 As an aftershock struck on 20 September, the Mexican government then announced that it would be willing to accept help.
 Heavy machinery, medical supplies, and excavation equipment descended into the city to help with rescue efforts.
 First Lady Nancy Reagan toured Mexico City with U.S. Ambassador to Mexico, John Gavin, observing the resulting damage of the earthquake.
 Few countries sent rescue delegations to support these efforts.
-One of the prominent group was the Israeli delegation of the Israel Defence Force (I.D.F.), which was enthusiastically welcomed and hosted by the Jewish community of Mexico City.